UK

 Copy/paste phrases (calls & forms)

-Short scripts that get you to the right pathway quickly.
+Short scripts that route you to the right pathway quickly.

 Tell Us Once / GOV.UK after a death